Mr-xRed/silverbullet-libraries/PrintPreview.md

 > WORK IN PROGRESS

 > **tip** Hint
-> When Running the command make sure you have Pop-Up’s enabled because the PrintPreview will open a new Window/Tab with a `PrintPreview.html`
+> When Running the command make sure you have **Pop-Up**’s enabled because the PrintPreview will open a new Window/Tab with a `PrintPreview.html`

 ## How does it work?
 * It saves the current editor page and retrieves its Markdown text.